ankittyagi87/banana_ml_utility_deepRL/Report.md

 A [prioritised experience replay](https://arxiv.org/pdf/1511.05952.pdf) with adaptive priority strength was also implemented in order for the agent to learn from its larger mistakes more often, potentially converging faster than uniformly sampling experiences.

+## Activation function

+The activation function used was Relu annd linear for the last layer.
 ## Hyperparameters

 The `epsilon_decay` controls the rate at which epsilon (the chance of randomly selecting an action) decays with respect to the number of frames seen.
 The `min_epsilon` parameter is the minimum value that epsilon can take.
 The default values